kritagya93/kritagya93.github.io/_pages/about.md

 ## Openings
-I am looking for self-motivated students to work and research on projects related to Blockchain and Smart Contracts, Cybersecurity, Natural Language Processing, Artificial Intelligence, Metaverse, and other various emerging hot topics.
-If you are interested and dedicated, please drop me an email with your CV.
+<font color="DarkRed"> I am looking for self-motivated students (Ph.D., Masters, Undergraduate) to work and research on projects related to Blockchain and Smart Contracts, Cybersecurity, Natural Language Processing, Artificial Intelligence, Metaverse, and other various emerging hot topics.
+If you are interested and dedicated, please drop me an email with your CV. </font>

+## News
+---
+* [9/23] Our paper "The Dark Side of the Metaverse: Why is it Falling Short of Expectations?" got accepted in <i> 2023 Fifth IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (TPS-ISA) </i>

+* [9/23] Our paper "Seamless Asset Exchange in Interconnected Metaverses: Unraveling On-Chain Atomic Swap" got accepted in <i> 2023 Fifth IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (TPS-ISA </i>

+* [8/23] Best Poster Award for "Making Smart Contracts Predict and Scale" at Hot Topics in the Science of Security (HotSoS) 2023 from National Security Agency (NSA)

+* [8/23] Moved to Nashville Metropolitan Area to join **Middle Tennessee State University (MTSU)** as an Assistant Professor in the Department of Computer Science

+* [6/23] Poster Presentation of "Paradigm Shift from Vague Legal Contracts to Blockchain-based Smart Contracts" at 2023 CAE in Cybersecurity Symposium, Seattle, WA, USA

+* [5/23] Received Outstanding Ph.D.
+Student Award from Department of Computer Science and Engineering, University of North Texas

+* [9/22] Best Paper Award for "Making Smart Contracts Predict and Scale" at <i> 2022 Fourth International Conference on Blockchain Computing and Applications (BCCA) </i>